-Archdiocesan appointment - liaise with Golborne High School on behalf of the partnership and coordination of assessment.
-The induction tutor will be identified by the neadteacher.
+ECTs will also be provided with an induction tutor who will provide regular monitoring and support, and coordination of assessment.
+The induction tutor will be identified by the headteacher.
 This individual will hold QTS and will have the necessary skills, knowledge and time available to effectively work in this role.
 The role of the induction tutor will be held by a separate individual to the individual performing the role of the mentor where at all possible, as outlined above.
 In exceptional circumstances it may be appropriate for the headteacher themselves to perform the role of induction tutor.